 - This week's traffic impacts

-- The speed limit on SR 105 is reduced from 55 mph to 25 mph through the project area.
+- The speed limit on SR 105 has returned to 55 mph.

 This project will replace the existing SR 105, North River and Smith Creek bridges, and straighten a curved section of the highway to make SR 105 easier to navigate.
 The new 36-foot-wide structures will consist of two 12-foot-wide lanes and six-foot-wide shoulders.

 The new bridges will help improve safety and increase mobility on SR 105 along Willapa Bay between Raymond and Tokeland.

 During construction, crews will build a temporary one-lane bridge over Smith Creek, just west of the existing road, while they build a new bridge on the existing highway alignment.
 The North River Bridge will remain in use throughout construction while crews realign the highway and build the new bridge.